andreamattavelli/rt_debug/README.md

 # rt_debug

-Makefile to recompile the JDK runtime (rt.jar) with all debugging information.
+A Makefile to recompile the HotSpot JDK library (rt.jar) with debugging information.

 The project is composed of two files: